 100 vs. 200 Level Courses

 100 level courses are available to advanced undergraduates and graduate students.
 In certain 100-level courses, the instructor will have the option of holding an extra hour outside of class that is restricted to graduate students.

 200 level courses are graduate level courses.
 Undergraduates may only enroll at the permission of the instructor.
 (Usually instructors are careful to limit the number of undergraduates in these courses.)

 You may audit or “sit in” on classes.
 If you want to have the course show up on your transcript, you need to actually register for the course as an auditor.
 If you wish to do this, please contact the instructor and make sure you know what his or her expectations for auditors are.
 Should you participate in class or sit back and observe?
 Give presentations?

 - Distributions: There are no distribution requirements (e.g. history, normative, etc.) This gives you a good deal of flexibility in choosing your courses.
 However, you should strive to be a well-rounded philosopher.
 Each of philosophy’s sub-fields tends to inform the others, and the more types of courses you can take, the better.
-Aim to take at least one course out of your comfort
+Aim to take at least one course out of your comfort area.

 - Getting to know letter writers: The above said, you should consider letter writers when you register for courses.
-If you aim to apply to a PhD program in your 2nd year, you’ll need letters by the end of your 3rd The longer you’ve known them, and the better they know your work, the better.
+If you aim to apply to a PhD program in your 2nd year, you’ll need letters by the end of your 3rd semester.
+The longer you’ve known them, and the more they know your work, the better.

 Directed readings/Independent Study